mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Settings_slash_command.md

 **Step 1**

+1. Enter and run the slash command `/zoom settings` in any desired channel or DM/GM on MM.

+**Expected**

+The user should get the following message regarding the choice for using the personal ID for Zoom meeting, `Do you want to use your Personal Meeting ID when starting a meeting?`, `Yes, No, Ask`.

+**Step 2**

 1. Enter and run the slash command `/zoom` in any desired channel or DM/GM on MM.

+**Expected**

+The user should get the following message in the channel or DM/GM, `Please specify an action for /zoom command.`

-**Step 2**
+**Step 3**

 1. Enter and run the slash command `/zoom settings <command>` in any desired channel or DM/GM on MM.

+**Expected**

+The user should get a message regarding the `unknown action` in the desired channel or DM/GM on MM.

-**Step 3**
+**Step 4**

 1. Enter and run the slash command `/zoom settings` in any desired channel or DM/GM on MM.

 **Expected**

-The suggested list of the commands should show the following suggestions in the desried channel or DM/GM on MM, `start [meeting topic]`, `connect`, `disconnect`, `settings` and `help`.
-After step 2, the user should get a message regarding the `unknown action` in the desired channel or DM/GM on MM.
-After step 3, the user should get the message regarding the use of Personal Meeting ID in the desired channel or DM/GM on MM.
+The user should get the message regarding the use of Personal Meeting ID in the desired channel or DM/GM on MM.